angular/protractor/CONTRIBUTING.md

  * If your PR changes any behavior or fixes an issue, it should have an associated test.
  * New features should be general and as simple as possible.
  * Breaking changes should be avoided if possible.
+ * All pull requests require review.
+No PR will be submitted without a comment from a team member stating LGTM (Looks good to me).

 Protractor specific rules
 -------------------------